 Switzerland start Euro 2024 with important 3-1 win over Hungary

-Switzerland claimed a 3-1 victory over Hungary on Saturday that could be crucial for progressing from the Euro 2024 group stage.
+Switzerland claimed a 3-1 victory over Hungary with the help of a tactical masterclass on Saturday that could be crucial for progressing from the Euro 2024 group stage.

 Michel Aebischer set up the first from Kwadwo Duah in the 12th minute and then struck himself at the end of the first half.
 It was the first international goal for both players who were named as surprise starters by coach Murat Yakin.